End outrageous tax exemption for hunting groups

 Fox and hare hunting groups are currently enjoying tax exemption because Revenue Commissioners consider the terrorisation and killing of Irish wildlife to be a "sport".

-Finance Minister Michael Noonan has said that groups promoting fox and hare hunting are "entitled to a tax exemption" under a section of the Taxes Consolidation Act 1997 which deals with "bodies established for promotion of athletic or amateur games or sports".
+Former Finance Minister Michael Noonan said that groups promoting fox and hare hunting are "entitled to a tax exemption" under a section of the Taxes Consolidation Act 1997 which deals with "bodies established for promotion of athletic or amateur games or sports".

 The Minister outrageously claims that the "ordinary meaning" of sport includes activities such as hunting and therefore hunts can benefit under Section 235 of the Act.